pnp/sharing-is-caring/CONTRIBUTING.md

 If the sample you wish to contribute is stored in your own GitHub repository, you can use the following steps to merge it with this repository:

-* Fork the `powerapps-samples` repository from GitHub
+* Fork the `sharing-is-caring` repository from GitHub
 * Create a local git repository

     ```shell
-    md powerapps-samples
+    md sharing-is-caring
-    cd powerapps-samples
+    cd sharing-is-caring
     git init
     ```

-* Pull your forked copy of `powerapps-samples` into your local repository
+* Pull your forked copy of `sharing-is-caring` into your local repository

     ```shell
-    git remote add origin https://github.com/yourgitaccount/powerapps-samples.git
+    git remote add origin https://github.com/yourgitaccount/sharing-is-caring.git
     git pull origin main
     ```

-* Pull your other project from GitHub into the `samples` folder of your local copy of `powerapps-samples`
+* Pull your other project from GitHub into the `samples` folder of your local copy of `sharing-is-caring`

     ```shell
     git subtree add --prefix=samples/projectname https://github.com/yourgitaccount/projectname.git main